JKevinXu/github-blog/_posts/2025-04-07-amazon-q-business-capabilities-limitations.md

 4. Hyperlink from the search result is broken.
 It is prefixed by Q Web Experience url.
 5. How to isolate this search knowledge from other use cases, by knowledge plugin, or knowledge source ACL.

+### Q Plugin enhancement
+I tried to extend custom plugin's capability by integrating with reasoning model.
+It is done by Q plugin -> OpenAPI schema -> API Gateway -> Lambda -> DeepSeek model hosted in Bedrock serverless mode

+During develop testing, there were 2 issues:
+(1) The DeepSeek R1 model API call latency varys between 30 seconds to 60 seconds, which can result in Q App run timeout.
+(2) The DeepSeek R1 model reasoning output prompt did not show up in the Q output.
+It was simplified by Q orchestration layer.

+## Can and Cannot
 ### What Q App can do

 1. Compare metrics against benchmark thresholds to identify normal vs. outlier performance